Key points about statins

 Your doctor will check an enzyme called creatine kinase to see if the aches and pains are possibly being caused or made worse by the statins.
 If so:

-• a lower dose or a different statin may be prescribed, or
+• a lower dose, a different statin or another cholesterol lowering medicine may be prescribed, or

 • you may choose to continue living with the aches because of the benefits of the statin, or